willstepp/writings/hunger/hunger.md

 Son, his father said, come to me.

 Mika placed his head against his father’s chest and smelled the salve of the ritual.
 He looked up and saw the shadows of Yaholo move across the charcoal-burned plaster of the ceiling.
-In the corner underneath the cane bench there he saw a hen sat and grew angry at it being there.
+In the corner underneath the cane bench he saw a chicken perched.
+He grew angry at it being there.
 What place did it have here?
 Those stupid black eyes watching all.

 Then his father Sakima whispered something into his ear and Mika forgot the hen and listened and everything else in the hut disappeared while he spoke.
 And when his father was finished he collapsed back and went unconscious again.
 The boy rose and looked at his father, unsure if he had heard the words of his father correctly.
 Then he looked at his mother in the corner.
 Her eyes were wet with tears.
 He went to console her.

 At that point Yaholo approached his father and his words grew louder.
 He pulled a baton decorated with green soapstone carvings and shook it over Sakima.
 Together he and his mother watched.
 The old shaman came to life once more and shook from the core of his body and seemed in great pain.
 Mika left to tend to him but his mother pulled him back.
-He saw the stupid hen under the bench was now scratching and pecking at the dirt and this filled Mika with rage.
-He escaped his mother’s embrace and ran to the hen but then his father let out a cry unlike anything he had ever heard from him.
+He saw the stupid chicken under the bench now pecking at the dirt and this filled Mika with rage.
+He escaped his mother’s embrace and tried to snatch it up but then his father let out a cry unlike anything he had ever heard from him.

 He was awake again.
 His eyes were wide.
 He raised from the bed and shouted in anger at Yaholo.
 There were tears in his pupil’s eyes but he continued the words of the ceremony.
 Then Sakima looked at his son.
 His eyes were wild.
 There was fear in them.